-Each vessel, its owner or agent shall be assessed the following charges per net ton of containerized cargo loaded to or discharged from vessels calling at any of the Authority's deep-water terminals:
+Each vessel, its owner or agent, shall be assessed the following charges, per net ton, of containerized cargo loaded to or discharged from vessels calling at any of the Authority's deep-water terminals: $5.09

 Wharfage is not assessed on empty containers.

-Note 1 - Subject to domestic chassis dray charge in ICTF Schedule No. 10-A if rail carrier is Norfolk Southern, or to wheeled relocation charge in this tariff if rail carrier is CSX.
+Note 1 - Subject to domestic chassis dray charge in ICTF Schedule No. 10-A if rail carrier is Norfolk Southern, or to wheeled relocation charge in this schedule if rail carrier is CSX.

 Note 2 - TEU - Twenty-Foot Equivalent Unit A twenty-foot container = 1 TEU A forty-foot container = 2 TEU's A forty-five container = 2.25 TEU's

-Note 3 - The ocean carrier or its M & R vendor is responsible for supplying dunnage and banding when requested bundling service.
+Note 3 - The ocean carrier, or its M & R vendor, is responsible for supplying dunnage, and banding, when requesting bundling service.

 Note 4 - Charges are the bundling/unbundling only.See Rule 34-630 for labor stand-by or guarantee time rates.

 Note 5 - When bundling is done for terminal operational efficiency, the bundles will not be suitable for transport.

 Note 7 - Using RTG crane scale

 Note 8 - The charge applies to any fractional part of the 24 hour period.